Which Air Purifiers Are Best For Infection Control?

 DDC Dolphin offers two air purifiers for infection control:

-- UVMATIC – combines the power of UV light, ozone and negative ions to destroy viruses (including influenza and coronavirus) and bacteria (including E.coli, salmonella).
+- UVMATIC – combines the power of UV light, ozone and negative ions to destroy viruses (including influenza) and bacteria (including E.coli, salmonella).

 - UVMATIC Plus – the mobile version of UVMATIC that can be moved quickly from room to room for a rapid response.
 With built-in timer, this model can be programmed to disinfect continually or in 10-minute increments.